What to Know about the Employee Retention Tax Credit (ERC) Updates for 2021

 The ERC and PPP

 Initially, an employer could not qualify for both the ERC and Paycheck Protection Program.
-The Relief Act changed this rule retroactively all the way back to March 27, 2020, allowing employers to claim both as long as the same wages used to qualify for the ERC are not also used to apply for forgiveness as the PPP loan.
+The Relief Act changed this rule retroactively back to March 27, 2020, allowing employers to claim both if the same wages used to qualify for the ERC are not also used to apply for forgiveness as the PPP loan.